cauliyang/cauliyang.github.io/content/posts/008-Nei-Saitou-Neighbor-Joining/index.md

 def worker(args: dict):
-    """[function to integrate all above method to conduct NJ and output tree and edge file]
+    """function to integrate all above method to conduct NJ and output tree and edge file

     Args:
-        args ([dict]): [parameters getting from command line]
+        args (dict): parameters getting from command line

     Returns:
         tree_root_with_index : binary tree whose node has index